CandlePlatforms/devdocs/docs/develop/tools/candle-gas-station.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-_Polygon Gas Station_ aims to help dApp developers with gas price recommendations, so that they can use it before sending transaction off to _Polygon_ network.
+_Candle Gas Station_ aims to help dApp developers with gas price recommendations, so that they can use it before sending transaction off to _Candle_ network.

 ## origin

-At _Polygon_, we were receiving request from dApp developers for building a gas price recommendation service.
+At _Candle_, we were receiving request from dApp developers for building a gas price recommendation service.
 So we took some inspiration from _Eth Gas Station_, and built one.

 ## availability

-_Polygon Gas Station_ has been deployed both on Candle Mumbai Testnet & Candle Mainnet, where it analyzes recent 500 transactions and recommends gas price.
+_Candle Gas Station_ has been deployed both on Candle Mumbai Testnet & Candle Mainnet, where it analyzes recent 500 transactions and recommends gas price.

 ## usage